anthares101/write-ups-page/docs/Projects/MAGI_Project.md

 To be honest the configuration of the a NFS server was easier than I expected.
 Just install `nfs-kernel-server` package and prepare a share folder to use.

-In the `/etc/exports` is where you have to configure the share for NFS and also that IPs addreses can access it.
+In the `/etc/exports` is where you have to configure the share for NFS and also the IPs addreses that can access it.
 I will let here a little example:

 ```
 /home/pi/Shared MASTER_IP(rw,fsid=0,all_squash,async,no_subtree_check,anonuid=1000,anongid=1000) WORKER1_IP(rw,fsid=0,all_squash,async,no_subtree_check,anonuid=1000,anongid=1000) WORKER2_IP(rw,fsid=0,all_squash,async,no_subtree_check,anonuid=1000,anongid=1000)